Sack of Camarina: Dilemma of Dionysius

 Dionysius was now in a tight spot, caught between the hostile Carthaginians in the west and the rebels in the east who had occupied Syracuse, his political base and safe haven, and had the Carthaginians attacked they would probably have prevailed over the diminished Greek army.
 The speedy action of Dionysius, combined with Carthaginian inactivity and rebel incompetence, saved the day for him.
 Dionysius picked 100 horse and 600 foot from his mercenaries and left the refugees and marched to Syracuse.
 He reached the city in the dead of night.
 Finding the gates shut and refused admittance; he burnt down the gate by setting fire to heaps of reeds and then entered the city.
-The rebels had neglected to man the gates properly and had not organized the remaining citizens for battle.
+The rebels had neglected to man the gates properly and had not organised the remaining citizens for battle.
 Only a small number of the rebels faced Dionysius in the Agora and were massacred.
 Some of the remaining rebels were captured and executed; some were exiled while many fled the city to gather at Inessa.
 The refugees reached Syracuse the following day, and the refugees from Gela and Camarina joined the Greeks of Akragas at Leontini, no longer willing to support Dionysius or live under his rule.